Looking for the best insurance as a digital nomad in Malta?

 For Malta specifically, Genki's higher coverage limits provide confidence when accessing private healthcare facilities, which often deliver faster service and premium amenities compared to public options.
 The comprehensive coverage proves especially valuable during peak summer months when healthcare demand increases with tourism, and for covering potential evacuation to mainland Europe for specialized treatments not available on the islands.
 The physiotherapy benefits support Malta's active lifestyle culture, from diving injuries to heat-related conditions.

-SafetyWing offers 30 days of home country coverage every 90 days (15 days for US citizens), which works well for nomads using Malta as a Mediterranean base for exploring Europe, North Africa, or maintaining connections back home.
+SafetyWing offers up to 30 days of home country medical cover per visit, with US treatment as a paid add-on, which works well for nomads using Malta as a Mediterranean base for exploring Europe, North Africa, or maintaining connections back home.
 Electronics coverage is available as an add-on, which could be valuable given Malta's high summer temperatures, coastal humidity, and occasional severe weather that might affect equipment.

 Comparison